hdgarrood/purescript-numeric-hierarchy-guide/quaternions.rst

 I also highly recommend the YouTube video `What are quaternions, and how do you visualize them?
 A story of four dimensions <https://www.youtube.com/watch?v=d4EgbgTm0Bg>`_ by `3Blue1Brown <https://youtube.com/3Blue1Brown>`_.

-There is also a PureScript library `purescript-quaternions <https://pursuit.purescript.org/packages/purescript-quaternions>`_, which provides a Quaternion type, instances, and various operations, as well as utilities for using quaternions to represent 3D rotations.
+There is also my PureScript library `purescript-quaternions <https://pursuit.purescript.org/packages/purescript-quaternions>`_, which provides a Quaternion type, instances, and various operations, as well as utilities for using quaternions to represent 3D rotations.